Mount Ousley safety and reliability improvements

 Background

-The Mount Ousley Safety and Reliability project will explore a five-kilometre section of the M1 Princes Motorway between Picton Road and the Mount Ousley interchange at the base of Mount Ousley.
+The Mount Ousley safety and reliability improvements project will explore a five-kilometre section of the M1 Princes Motorway between Picton Road and the Mount Ousley interchange at the base of Mount Ousley.

 The project is currently in the early stages of investigating options to improve the safety, reliability and resilience of this section of the motorway.